blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/ONBOARDING_WORKFLOW.md

 - When missing or `version < current`, prompt onboarding.
 - Store the initial target/weekend/category choices using existing fields (`targets_week`, `targets_month`, `targets_config`, `groups`).
-- Include a UI toggle in Sidebar → Config & Setup: “Re-run onboarding”.
+- Include a UI toggle in Sidebar → Config & Setup: “Re-run onboarding”. — ✅ wired to `createOnboardingWizardState` so the wizard remounts on every manual reopen (0.4.4, 2025-11).

 ## Content Requirements
 - Intro copy: “Opsdash visualises your calendar time and keeps goals on track.”